gchickering21/PneumoniaDetection/README.md

-# STAT495-F20 final project

-## Detecting Pneumonia within CT Scans Using Convolutional Neural Networks
+# Detecting Pneumonia within CT Scans Using Convolutional Neural Networks

-Graham Chickering Final Project

 To view the actual report, go to report/report.pdf file